Diabetic Foot Care

-The offices of Wilks Advanced Foot Care are committed to providing diabetic foot care services to keep you and your loved ones safe.
-This starts with educating you about the disease itself, how it affects feet, and what preventative measures need to be taken.
+We are committed to providing diabetic foot care services to keep you and your loved ones healthy.
+This starts with educating you about the disease itself, how it affects feet, and what preventative measures can be taken to help ensure prolonged health.

 There are two particular issues that are commonly associated with diabetes which work together to create a dangerous threat to foot health.
 The first of these is peripheral arterial disease (PAD).
 Individuals with diabetes often have poor circulation, which is an especially big problem for feet, given that they are already the body’s furthest points from the heart.
 Impaired blood flow makes it difficult for feet to receive the nourishment they need.